ARTICLE XI. VOTING PROCEDURES

 G. Awards: Awards shall be given to students receiving a wild card.
 The top 7 students in the final round in those events with fewer than 90 entries, shall receive wild cards.
 The top 10 students in the final round in those events with between 90 and 109 entries shall receive wild cards.
 The top 14 students in the final round in those events with more than 110 entries shall receive wild cards.
 In the case of unbreakable ties for a wild card, all tied entries shall be awarded a wild card.

-C. Entries: The numbers of entries may be designated by the host school.
+The number of entries may be designated by the host school.
 A minimum of one entry per school must be placed in the Senate.
 VP/C shall make every effort to pair the House chambers with 14-20 competitors, and the Senate from 8-20 competitors.
 House chambers must have at least 14 competitors to retain wildcard eligibility.
-The Senate needs 8 or more entries for one wildcard, or, 11 or more entries for two wildcards.
+The Senate needs 8 or more entries for one wildcard, and 11 or more entries for two wildcards.
 School entries will be divided equally and randomly among the houses as much as possible.

-D. Presiding Officers: There will be one presiding officer for the first one and one-half hour session and, whenever possible, a second for the second session.
+There will be one presiding officer for the first session (see A) and, whenever possible, a second for the second session.
 For purposes of awards, one presiding officer must be chosen by the members of that house.
 The vote for PO will be taken first and then the ballots from the judges recorded.
 Judges may rank Presiding officers from 1-9 on their ballot.
-If a person has won the PO award and is listed as an outstanding speaker, s/he may receive both awards.
+If a person has won the PO award and is listed as an outstanding speaker, they may receive both awards.

 1) Opening the house and distributing necessary materials.

 2) Making sure there is one or more presiding officers with the necessary materials for presiding over a meeting.

 3) Acting as arbiter in the area of parliamentary procedure when needed to facilitate and maintain fairness of debate.